m0lc14kk/WebhookAPI/README.md

       ```json
         {
             "allowed_modules": [
-                // Other modules does not matter.
+                // Other modules do not matter.
                 "@minecraft/server-gametest",
                 "@minecraft/server",
                 "@minecraft/server-ui",